alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-kind-of-function-can-i-hand-over.md

 });
 ```

-If that audit record is meaningful business data, this is a poor place for it.
-The sorting algorithm never promised how many comparisons it would perform.
-Comparison count and order are now observable, so the sort routine's internal strategy has become part of the behavior.
+If that audit record is meaningful business data, this is a poor place for it. `List<T>.Sort` uses an unstable sort, so equal elements are not guaranteed to preserve their relative order, and the comparison pattern is tied to the algorithm.
+Comparison count and order are now observable, so the sort routine's internals have become part of the behavior.

 LINQ predicates and selectors make the same issue visible: